Umuzi-org/ACN-syllabus/content/ux-strat-bootcamp/part-one/task-one/user-journey-mapping/_index.md

 If all else fails, google is your friend.

 ### Expected outcomes/Deliverables
-User journey highlighting what the user is thinking, doing and feeling in each frames.
+Using Figma create a user journey highlighting what the user is thinking, doing and feeling in each frames.

+Once completed submit a link to your figma project

 See example in [figma template](https://www.figma.com/file/qJboVl9JQR2FwXnbD4qJyo/Strategy-Bootcamp-(Tilde-Test)?node-id=901%3A229)